mzandvliet/RainworldModLoader/README.md

 You should now have a VS2017 solution that patches your game when ran, builds the mod assemblies and puts them in the game mod folder.

+*Note: currently this project contains multiple example mods which will eventually migrate to their own repositories.
+They're purely there to help quickly iterate on the mod api design.
+You can delete them, overwrite them, or disable them in the solution's build configuration.*

 # Debugging

 For debugging I still recommend using [dnSpy](https://github.com/0xd4d/dnSpy/wiki/Debugging-Unity-Games).
 If you load the game's assembly in there, and manually add your installed mod assemblies, and then launch the game through dnSpy's debug menu, its debugger works like a charm.